DeanLeong/sql-intro-lesson/readme.md

 #### SQL style guide (see http://www.sqlstyle.guide)
 1. Fields should *always* be lowercase
-2. SQL _keywords_ should always be CAPS
+2. SQL _keywords_ SHOULD ALWAYS BE IN CAPS
 2. Never name a field `id`; always correlate it to the table name (e.g. `student_id`).
 3. Always check your company's style guide, or follow the convention; never create your own style.